yangdanny97/yangdanny97.github.io/_posts/2019-10-26-tomato-egg.md

 ---
 layout: post
 title: "Tomato and Egg"
-date: 2019-10-27
+date: 2019-10-26
 category: "Cooking"
 ---

 I decided that it would be a good idea to start writing down recipes for foods that I like to cook and eat, and today we'll start off with something simple: Tomato and Egg.

 Growing up in a Chinese household, this dish was commonplace in my family and remains one of my favorite dishes to make.
-The mild acidity makes it an appetizing meal despite not being heavily spiced.
+The mild acidity makes it an appetizing meal despite being very lightly seasoned.

 ### Tomato and Egg
 - Prep time: 5 minutes